2 Cookin Mamas

 Cookies

-• In a large bowl, combine first 7 ingredients.
+• In a large bowl, combine the dry ingredients - flour, baking soda, salt, nutmeg, cloves, cinnamon, and allspice.
 Set aside.

 • In a medium saucepan, combine honey, molasses and sugar.
 Heat to boiling, stirring until sugar is dissolved.